haleyheshelman/376-AscensionBoardGame/README.md

 Proxy measure: For each method created for the project:
         1) all methods should be documented as to their function
         2) methods should be kept at or under 15 lines.
-            *if addition lines are completely necessary then
-            the documentation must more or less provide a walkthrough of every detail in that method Data collection: use Eclipse metrics plug in to check the number of lines of code per method.
+            *if addition lines are completely necessary thenthe documentation must more or less provide a walkthrough of every detail in that method ** tests that go over 15 lines of code are allowed as long as they are also well documented Data collection: use Eclipse metrics plug in to check the number of lines of code per method.
 Overages will be ignored if the above (*) condition is met.

 Milestone: Initial Game State